smguilia/overview-1/nls.md

 ## National language support for sales
 {: #sales-language-support}

 IBM has a local presence in most countries, with sales and technical resources that speak the local language.
-The [{{site.data.keyword.cloud_notm}} website](https://www.ibm.com/cloud){:external} does IP detection to designate the website language, and you can also change your business location in the **Let's talk** button at the bottom the screen.
+The [{{site.data.keyword.cloud_notm}} website](https://www.ibm.com/cloud){:external} does IP detection to designate the website language, and you can also change your business location in the **Let's talk** button.
 There, you can find a local phone number and contact information for your country.

 The following list displays the website URL and local phone number for a selection of locations that {{site.data.keyword.cloud_notm}} sales supports across the world.